8 min read

 It’s been great getting to know the coworkers in my sphere.
 I have experience working with other people in different locations but the daily stand-up and video calls in this team make me feel a lot more connected.

-Stand out moment: Coming to grips with a new programming language is always tricky, but I was pleased to find out from my manager that there is a book benefit programme, so I can use it to fast-track my learning.
+Stand out moment: Coming to grips with a new programming language is always tricky, but I was pleased to find out from my manager that there is a book benefit program, so I can use it to fast-track my learning.

 |Role:||Employee Engagement Consultant|